domkm/minitest-english/README.md

 ## What?

-`minitest-english` augments MiniTest's assertion and expectation naming with semantically symmetric aliases.
+`minitest-english` provides a simple interface for defining aliases in MiniTest assertions, expectations, and other modules/classes.
+It also optionally augments MiniTest's default assertion and expectation naming with semantically symmetric aliases.

 ## Why?